Annual Report Summary 2023/24

 Impact case studies

 CUP is the 6th leading cause of cancer death in the UK and patients from the country’s most deprived regions are more affected.
+Between 2-5% of new cancer diagnoses are CUP.

 Treatment options for patients with CUP are limited because without knowing where the primary tumour is, we can’t use treatments that target a specific cancer type, which are more likely to work.
+This means around 80% of patients with CUP cannot be aligned to a known tumour type so receive standard chemotherapy treatment.

 Researchers from Manchester BRC’s Cancer Precision Medicine Theme developed a new blood test that can accurately predict where the primary tumour is in patients with CUP.